corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 Implementations of `FlowExternalAsyncOperation` must return a `CompletableFuture`.
 The developer decides how to create this future.
 The best practice is to use `CompletableFuture.supplyAsync` and supply an executor to run the future.
 You can use other libraries to generate futures, as long as a `CompletableFuture` is returned out of `FlowExternalAsyncOperation`.
-You can see an example of creating a future using [Guava’s ListenableFuture](#api-flows-guava-future-conversion) Below.
+You can see an example of creating a future using [Guava’s ListenableFuture](#api-flows-guava-future-conversion) below. generate futures, as long as a `CompletableFuture` is returned out of `FlowExternalAsyncOperation`.
+You can see an example of creating a future using [Guava’s ListenableFuture](#api-flows-guava-future-conversion) below.

 {{< note >}}
 You can chain the future to execute further operations that continue using the same thread the future started on.
 For example,